word knowledge network

 Words have meanings, too.
 In fact, many words have multiple meanings.
 For example, the word cast can mean a stiff bandage for a broken bone, a group of performers in a movie, or to throw a fishing line.
 Each meaning fits into a conceptual category—types of bandages, groups of people, or actions.
 Categories help us organize and remember words.
 Most words have synonyms, which are words that mean the same thing: cast means almost the same as throw.
 Many words have antonyms, which are words that mean the opposite: cast is the opposite of hold.

 Each sound in a word is represented with a letter or letter combination called graphemes.
 The sounds /k//a//s//t/ are spelled with the letters c a s t.
 Sometimes a sound is spelled using two letters.
-In /b//a//k/, the /k/ is spelled with ck in the word back. -ck is an example of a letter pattern rule, namely that we use ck when we hear /k/ at the end of a one-syllable word.
+In /b//a//k/, the /k/ is spelled with ck in the word back. -ck is an example of a letter pattern rule, namely that we use ck when we hear /k/ at the end of a one-syllable word after a short vowel sound.

 Cast is also a morpheme, which is a unit of meaning.
 The meaning of words can be changed by adding other morphemes.
 Some are called inflectional endings.
 They signal time (-ed), number (-s), or possession (‘s).
 The meaning of the word cast can be changed to be casted, casts, or cast’s.
 Another group of morphemes—roots, prefixes and suffixes—allow us to build and read longer words.
 Adding the prefix re– (again) to cast (to give a part in a movie) creates the word recast (to cast the part again).